latex3/latex3.github.io/help/documentation/index.md

 ### Japanese translations

-Fujimurasan Yukitoshi kindly translated two of the above documents to the Japanese language.
+Yukitoshi FUJIMURA kindly translated two of the above documents to the Japanese language.
 These are

 + <a href="{{site.baseurl}}/help/documentation/usrguide_jpn.pdf"
    target="_blank"